 |

-This online tool draws and analyzes digital circuits to perform division and multiplication by a given polynomial.
+This online tool draws and analyzes digital circuits to perform division and multiplication by a given polynomial in GF(2).

 These circuits are particularly useful in digital communications as they provide the basis for data scrambling and descrambling operations.
 A serial data stream fed into the divider circuit will be scrambled in the division process and can be readily recovered by passing the scrambled data through the corresponding multiplier circuit.
 This process is also referred to as "randomization" and "derandomization".